top of page

 CAUSES

-Clogged intersections, tight schedules, and no way out of a jam can turn mere irritation into physical violence.
-Some common behaviors of other drivers that might elicit anger in an aggressive driver include:
+Clogged intersections, tight schedules, and having no way out of a traffic jam can turn irritation into anger and, in some cases, physical violence.
+Certain behaviors by other drivers may trigger aggressive responses, including:

-• Tailgating, cutting off, failing to yield, or driving too fast or too slow.
+• Tailgating, cutting off other vehicles, failing to yield, or driving significantly faster or slower than surrounding traffic.

-• Riding in the passing lane at a slower speed than traffic.
+• Traveling in the passing lane at a speed slower than the flow of traffic.

 SOME SOLUTIONS

-You and your driving employees can avoid becoming a victim of an aggressive driver by following a few tips:
+You and your driving employees can reduce the risk of becoming victims of aggressive driving by following these guidelines:

-• Move over and let faster drivers pass you if you are in the left lane.
+• Move over and allow faster traffic to pass when traveling in the left lane.

-• Give aggressive drivers room – steer clear of them.
+• Give aggressive drivers plenty of space and steer clear of them whenever possible.

 • Avoid eye contact with aggressive drivers.

-• Do not give in to the challenges of an aggressive driver or allow yourself to become one.
+• Do not respond to challenges from aggressive drivers, and do not allow yourself to become one.

 bottom of page